eshaiyer/Autonomous-Race-Car/README(Lane_Detection).md

 ### LaneNet

-The core of the model is `LaneNet`, a convolutional neural network (CNN) designed for lane detection consisting of an encoder-decoder structure
+The core of the model is `LaneNet`, a convolutional neural network (CNN) designed for lane detection consisting of an encoder-decoder structure:

 -Encoder: Two downsampling blocks that reduce spatial dimensions while increasing feature depth (3→64→128 channels)